johnnywiththethinkpad/micromidi/README.md

 * **Touch Logo**: **Places a note** at the current cursor coordinates.
 * **Shake**: Plays the Notes
-* **A+B**: Changes Playing Mode (MIDIMODE) (BITMODE) For the microbit to actually speak to MIDI devices use hairless midi at: https://projectgus.github.io/hairless-midiserial/
+* **A+B**: Changes Playing Mode (MIDIMODE) (BITMODE) For the microbit to actually speak to MIDI devices use hairless midi at: https://projectgus.github.io/hairless-midiserial/ and to further use other DAWs you must use https://www.tobias-erichsen.de/software/loopmidi.html